camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/01-process-engine-bootstrapping.html.md

 ## Configure Process Engine in bpm-platform.xml

-The `bpm-platform.xml` file is used to configure camunda BPM platform in the following distributions:
+The `bpm-platform.xml` file is used to configure the camunda BPM platform in the following distributions:

 *   Apache Tomcat
 *   GlassFish Application Server
 *   IBM WebSphere Application Server

-The `<process-engine ... />` xml tag allows defining a process engine:
+The `<process-engine ... />` xml tag allows you to define a process engine:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>